AbdullahBakir97/Barber-Salon/README.md

 Welcome to the Salon Management System – your ultimate solution for efficiently managing every aspect of your salon business.

+## API Functionality

+The Salon Management System provides a comprehensive set of APIs to interact with various aspects of the system.
+These APIs enable seamless integration with other applications and services, allowing for enhanced flexibility and customization.
+Here's an overview of the key functionalities offered by the API:

+- **Barber Management**: Retrieve, create, update, and delete barber profiles.
+- **Review Management**: Access and manage customer reviews for barbers.
+- **Gallery Management**: Retrieve, upload, update, and delete visual content for showcasing salon work.
+- **Appointment Management**: Schedule, modify, and cancel appointments for customers.
+- **Message Handling**: Receive and process messages from customers for inquiries and feedback.
+- **Service and Category Management**: View, create, update, and delete service categories and offerings.

 ## 📅 Appointment Management

 Optimize your schedule effortlessly.